-My Internal Audit Team carries out audits of the Authority's corporate legality arrangements, with the objective of providing assurance that the arrangements in place ensure that the Authority remains within the law as it carries out its business, paying due regard to relevant legislation, statutory requirements and case law.
-The last review carried out in 2012 reported that there were no issues or concerns raised and the audit gave full assurance of the legality arrangements in place.
+Internal Audit services are provided by our Lead Authority, Sunderland City Council, which carries out audits of the Authority's corporate legality arrangements, with the objective of providing assurance that the arrangements in place ensure that the Authority remains within the law as it carries out its business, paying due regard to relevant legislation, statutory requirements and case law.
+The last review carried out, in summary reported that there were no issues or concerns raised and the audit gave full assurance of the legality arrangements in place.
 The audit concluded that the controls evaluated were well designed, appropriate in scope and applied consistently and effectively.

-In addition I am further reassured by the fact that the Authority's Monitoring Officer has carried out a self assessment of the legal service which covers the Authority's corporate legality arrangements that informs the Annual Governance Statement and has confirmed that there were no issues to raise and this provides me with the assurance that the Authority has arrangements in place to ensure that it remains within the law as it carries out its business, paying due regard to relevant legislation, statutory requirements and case law.
+In addition, I am further reassured by the fact that the Authority's Monitoring Officer has carried out a self assessment of the legal service which covers the Authority's corporate legality arrangements that informs the Annual Governance Statement.
+This confirmed that there were no issues to raise and this provides me with the assurance that the Authority has arrangements in place to ensure that it remains within the law as it carries out its business, paying due regard to relevant legislation, statutory requirements and case law.

 3) Are you aware of any actual or potential litigation or claims that would affect the financial statements?
-If so, please provide details.

-On behalf of Management I declare that I have no knowledge of, and the Authority is not on notice of any non-compliance, with laws and regulations that could impact on the 2014/2015 financial statements other than those that will be properly disclosed in the 2014/15 financial statements.
+On behalf of Management I declare that I have no knowledge of, and the Authority is not on notice of any non-compliance, with laws and regulations that could impact on the 2018/2019 financial statements other than those that will be properly disclosed in the 2018/2019 financial statements.
 All contingent liabilities are discussed and identified and/or updated and reviewed annually in order to reflect the known position as at the balance sheet date.

 4) What controls do you have in place to: identify; authorise; approve; account for; and disclose, related party transactions and relationships?
-For any new related parties (i.e. any not already disclosed in your year end 31 March 2014 audited financial statements) please provide a list of them, explain the nature of these, and whether you have entered into any transactions with these related parties during the year to 31 March 2015.
+For any new related parties (i.e. any not already disclosed in your year end 31 March 2018 audited financial statements) please provide a list of them, explain the nature of these, and whether you have entered into any transactions with these related parties during the year to 31 March 2019.